LukeHeuser/notes/Java/java_basics.md

 A method can be executed many times with potentially different results.
 By passing data to the method in the form of arguments/ parameters.
 Developers use the word arguments and parameters interchangably. **But** Technically, a parameter is the defination as shown in the method decleration, and the argiment will be the value that's passed to the method when we call it.

+A few declerations are required to create a `Method`.

+**Declaring Modifiers**
+public: The code is accessible for all classes
+private: The code is only accessible within the delcared class *default* The code is only accessible within the declared class.
+Used when a modifier isn't specified.
+protected: The code is accessible in the same package and subclasses

+**Declaring Return Type**

+**Declaring the Method Name**

+**Method Parameters**

 `static` keyword means the method can be directly called using the calss name

 To execute a `method`, we can write a statemnt in code, which we is calling or invoking the method.

 EX: 1
 ```
-calculateScore(true, 800, levelCompleted, bonus ); // This is calling a method called calculateScore and passing the required information
+calculateScore(true, 800, levelCompleted, bonus ); // This is calling a method called calculateScore and passing the required information, in the required order
 ```

 To execute a method that's defined with aprameters, you have to pass variables, value, or expressions that match the type, order, and number of the parameters decalred in the method.